OraOpenSource/OXAR/README.md

 # Supported OS's
-This script currently works on the following operating systems
+This script currently works on the following Linux distributions

 <table>
   <tr>